mholling/dnt900/README.md

 We may also use the same file to read any data sent by the remote radio:

     $ cat /dev/ttyDNT0

+These virtual ttys are fully implemented, and may be used by any linux application which uses a tty.
+In particular, the virtual tty can be used to host a Point-to-Point Protocol (PPP) connection, allowing you to establish a TCP/IP network connection over the radio link.

 Since there is no data transmission to and from the local radio, the original tty is used for transmitting broadcast messages (which are sent to all radios on the network, at a considerably slower rate).
 For example, we can broadcast data to all remotes as follows: